svey-xyz/site-template/README.md

 Block schemas are kept in `sanity/schemas/pages/blocks/`.
 Once you have created your block be sure to add it to the imports and export of `sanity/schemas/pages/blocks/index.ts`.

 On the frontend blocks each have their own components located in `components/Pages/blocks/`.
 Ensure that you add your block to `components/Pages/Blocks.tsx`.

+## Deployment

+Since this template makes use of Nextjs server functionality the most straightforward deployment option is with [Vercel](https://vercel.com).
+For more information on integrating Vercel deployments with your GitHub repo read [here](https://vercel.com/docs/deployments/git#deploying-a-git-repository).

 ## Roadmap